cinnasoe-cmyk/worries/README.md

 # worries

-A black-and-white Linktree-style website for online people.
-Built with Node, Express, EJS, SQLite, and sessions.
+A black-and-white, customizable link-in-bio website for online profiles.

 ## Features

-- Landing page for `worries`
-- Register/login/logout
-- Dashboard profile editor
+- Create account / login
-- Public pages at `/u/username`
+- Public pages like `/username` with old `/u/username` links redirecting
 - Custom profile picture URL
 - Custom banner URL
 - Custom bio
-- Custom buttons/links
+- Custom link buttons
-- Optional custom icons for buttons
+- Optional custom button icons
-- Manual Discord status display
+- Discord OAuth connection for showing a connected Discord account
 - Free/VIP system
-- VIP-only custom fonts and music URL
+- VIP-only music URL
-- Basic view counter
-- Mobile-friendly black/white aesthetic
+- VIP-only custom font field
+- Landing page, about page, and VIP pricing page

+## Why this fixed version exists

+The first version used `better-sqlite3`.
+Render tried to build it with Node `v24.14.1`, and that native package failed to compile.

+This version removes `better-sqlite3` and `connect-sqlite3`, so Render does not need to compile native SQLite code.

 ## Run locally